-The Chief Constable's budget amounting to £144m is based upon the funding agreement with the Commissioner.
-The table shows the summary budget for 2023/24 as set on 16 February 2023, the revised budget (taking into account budget changes made during the year) and the outturn position.
+The Chief Constable's budget amounting to £158m is based upon the funding arrangements with the Commissioner.
+The table shows the summary budget for 2024/25 as set on 15 February 2024, the revised budget (taking into account budget changes made during the year) and the outturn position.

 The presentation is as the figures are reported throughout the year in the management accounts.
-At the year-end a number of technical accounting adjustments (required by proper accounting practice) are made.
-For this reason, the outturn in the table above will not reconcile directly to the summary Comprehensive Income and Expenditure Statement.
+At the year-end a number of technical accounting adjustments (required by proper accounting

-The budget is predominantly made up of funding for employee costs, amounting in total to £131.550m, which is broken down into Police Officers £97.668m, PCSOs £2.257m, Police Staff £28.480m and other employee costs of £3.145m.
-The remainder of the budget relates to non-staff costs including, transport costs of £2.555m and supplies/other costs of £15.207m.
-Income of (£5.255m), which is generated through policing activities, is also shown within the Chief Constable's budget.
+The budget is predominantly made up of funding for employee costs, amounting in total to £143.330m, which is broken down into Police Officers £108.222m, PCSOs £1.921m, Police Staff £30.813m and other employee costs of £2.374m.
+The remainder of the budget relates to non-staff costs including, transport costs of £2.658m and supplies/other costs of £16.800m.
+Income of (£4.774m), which is generated through policing activities, is also shown within the Chief Constable's budget.